Data Uniformity Improves Training Efficiency and More, with a Convergence Framework Beyond the NTK Regime: Theory

 \section{Theory}

-In this section, we consider the data $\{(x_i,y_i)\}_{i=1}^N$, and define We mainly use $h_{\min}$ to characterize the effect of data distributions.
+In this section, we consider the data $\{(x_i,y_i)\}_{i=1}^N$ where $x_i,y_i\in\RR^d$, and define $h_{ij}=\|x_i-x_j\|\text{, and }h_{\min}=\min_{i,j}h_{ij}.$ We mainly use $h_{\min}$ to characterize the effect of data distributions.
 More precisely, we show that an increase in $h_{\min}$ corresponds to a more uniform (less biased) distributions (Section~\ref{subsec:min_distance_vs_biased_distribution}).
 We then prove that a larger $h_{\min}$ leads to faster training (Section~\ref{subsec:optimization}) and smaller approximation error (Section~\ref{subsec:approximation}).
 Additionally, we present a convergence framework for a family of neural networks under GD beyond the NTK regime (Remark~\ref{rmk:convergence_beyond_NTK}).
-This framework provides theoretical support for the practical effectiveness of structures such as residual connections, function composition, and normalization (Remark~\ref{rmk:insights_residual_connection_composition_normalization}).
+This framework provides theoretical support for the practical effectiveness of structures such as residual connection and function composition (Remark~\ref{rmk:insights_residual_connection_composition_normalization}).

-We assume that the data satisfy the following properties: \begin{assumption}[Data] Assume $x_1,\cdots,x_N\overset{i.i.d.}{\sim}\pi(x)dx$, where $\pi(x)\in L^\infty$ is supported on an open set $\Omega$ with $|\Omega|<\infty$, and $\pi\ll \Leb$ on $\Omega$.
-Assume the ground truth function $g(x)\in W^{r,p}(\Omega)$ for $1\le p<\infty$ and $r\ge 1$, and $y_i=g(x_i)$. \end{assumption}
+We assume that the data satisfy the following properties: \begin{assumption}[Data] Assume $x_1,\cdots,x_N\overset{i.i.d.}{\sim}\pi(x)dx$, where $\pi(x)\in L^\infty$ is supported on an open set $\Omega\subseteq\RR^d$ with $|\Omega|<\infty$, and $\pi\ll \Leb$ on $\Omega$.
+Assume the ground truth function $g(x)\in W^{r,p}(\Omega)$ for $1\le p<\infty$ and $r\ge 1$, and $y_i=g(x_i)\in\RR^d$. \end{assumption}

-In the above assumption, the input data are sampled i.i.d. from some distribution.
-If we modify the data, for example, by increasing the minimum distance between $x_i$, the underlying distribution changes accordingly, but the modified data remain i.i.d. samples from this new distribution.
-We further assume that the density is absolutely continuous w.r.t.
-Lebesgue measure on its support and lies in $L^\infty$ to exclude degenerate cases like point masses.
-For the ground truth function, we assume it belongs to the Sobolev space $W^{r,p}(\Omega)$.
-Notably, $W^{r,p}(\Omega)$ functions are dense in $L^p(\Omega)$ (see Lemma~\ref{lem:sobolev_dense_lp}), making it a reasonable assumption.
+In the above assumption, the input data are sampled i.i.d. from some density, which is absolutely continuous w.r.t.
+Lebesgue measure on its support, and lies in $L^\infty$ to exclude degenerate cases like point masses.
+For the ground truth function $g$, we assume that it is relatively smooth.

-Unlike analyses in the NTK regime \citep{allen2019convergence, zou2020gradient, zou2019improved, chen2020much, oymak2020toward}, which typically assume normalized input data ${x_i}$ so that $h_{\min}$ reflects only angular separation between points, $h_{\min}$ in our framework encodes both the angular separation and the norm differences between input data points, as it is defined directly via the $\ell^2$ distance without data normalization.
+Unlike analyses in the NTK regime \citep[etc.]{allen2019convergence, zou2020gradient, zou2019improved, chen2020much, oymak2020toward}, which typically assume normalized input data so that $h_{\min}$ reflects only angular separation between points, we do not assume normalized input, and therefore, $h_{\min}$ encodes both the angular separation and norm difference between input data.